 Modalità di insegnamento

-- individual and collective analysis of legal texts and case law on selected topical issues (in videoconference and/or chat or forum), on the basis of syllabus summing up the relevant materials and guiding the students through their reading, also by the means of home assignments to be completed on a weekly basis.
-These assignments will include the drafting of different typologies of texts (blog posts, legal opinions, factsheets, mind maps, reaction papers), presentations of key case-law, answers to questions on the materials provided
+- individual and collective discussions of home assignments.
+These assignments (3 in total during the course) will not be compulsory.
+They will include the drafting of different typologies of texts (blog posts, legal opinions, factsheets, reaction papers), presentations of key case-law, answers to questions on the materials provided

 - webinars involving high-profile academics, experts and practitioners on particularly important and topical issues

-- in the second part of the course, the students will be involved in small moot court exercises focussing on debated technical issues concerning specific mechanisms of judicial cooperation
+- small role games such as simple moot court exercises focussing on debated technical issues concerning specific mechanisms of judicial cooperation

 PLEASE NOTE that this teaching approach requires the students' timely registration to the course on the CampusNet webpage as well as to the relevant Moodle e-learning page.
 The sooner the students register, the easier it is to deliver adequate an timely information on the specific scheule and features of each lesson.